evya1/slam-system-final-project/README.md

 - The 3D map is sparse because it is built from matched features, not from dense depth images.
 - Since the input is monocular, the scale is arbitrary.
 The system estimates relative structure and motion, not metric distances.
 - Loop closure is implemented in a practical/simple way using keyframe descriptor matching and geometric verification.
 It is not a full production pose graph SLAM system.
 ## Contributors

 This project was developed equally by Evyatar B.A. and Itay Margolin.

-- Evyatar B.A. - worked on the main SLAM pipeline implementation during development, including feature extraction and matching, pose estimation flow, trajectory/map construction logic, debugging, dataset testing, and README/documentation.
+- Evyatar B.A.
-- Itay Margolin - worked on the main SLAM pipeline implementation during development, including feature extraction and matching, pose estimation flow, trajectory/map construction logic, debugging, dataset testing, and README/documentation.
+- Itay Margolin

+Both contributors worked on the main SLAM pipeline implementation during development, including feature extraction and matching, pose estimation flow, trajectory/map construction logic, debugging, dataset testing, and README/documentation.

 ## Project status